 When developing a birth plan, the benefit of using personalized data and information to determine the safest delivery option can help ensure the best possible outcome for both mother and baby while also avoiding unexpected complications.
 Having access to patient-specific information can reduce anxiety surrounding labor and delivery for moms and families, empower patients to create a birth plan they feel confident in, and arm clinical teams with the tools they need to ensure things go according to that plan.

-“When I got pregnant in fall 2020, I knew I wanted my care to be delivered at an academic medical center because of the opportunity to be treated by some of the most advanced physicians using the most cutting-edge approaches to medicine.
+“When I got pregnant in the fall of 2020, I knew I wanted my care to be delivered at an academic medical center because of the opportunity to be treated by some of the most advanced physicians using the most cutting-edge approaches to medicine.
 When I called UT Health Austin, I was connected with Dr. Johnson for my obstetrical care and really connected with her right away.
-Around 11 weeks into my pregnancy, she asked if I was interested in seeing her colleague Dr. Bukowski to participate in a study that determined the safest delivery option for mothers and their babies, and I said, ‘Of course,’ because I thought it would be interesting,” explains Emily.
+Around 11 weeks into my pregnancy, she asked if I was interested in seeing her colleague Dr. Bukowski participate in a study that determined the safest delivery option for mothers and their babies, and I said, ‘Of course,’ because I thought it would be interesting,” explains Emily.

-As someone with an extensive background in law and who was actually studying to complete her Master of Laws (LLM) at The University of Texas at Austin during her pregnancy, Emily is no stranger to how data can impact strategy and inform decision making.
+As someone with an extensive background in law and who was actually studying to complete her Master of Laws (LLM) at The University of Texas at Austin during her pregnancy, Emily is no stranger to how data can impact strategy and inform decision-making.
 For her, the meetings with Dr. Bukowski provided clarity surrounding her own personal risk factors and characteristics, reinforcing her decision to move forward with a birth plan involving an elective C-section.

 “Based on my own family history, I had always leaned toward having an elective C-section, which I know is not the traditional approach to labor and delivery,” says Emily.
 “My mother had a traumatic vaginal birth, and I knew that was something I wanted to avoid.
 When I met with Dr. Bukowski at the beginning of my pregnancy, he walked me through how the supercomputer analyzes my data to deliver potential outcomes specific to me and my pregnancy.
 Using my family history, my risk factors, and other personal variables, the model was able to tell me that an elective C-section was, in fact, the safest path to delivery for me.”

 Dr. Bukowski creates a unique digital profile for each of his patients that can be updated throughout their pregnancy to ensure the best individual prediction as new information arises.
 The model he uses has been validated in over 16 million pregnancies, showing nearly perfect agreement between the predicted and the observed outcomes.
-This knowledge empowers patients to take control of their care and make the individually optimal decision while fully aware of their risks and options.
-It is important to note that the Individualized Computational Care Clinic focuses only on the safest mode of delivery for each individual patient, and while in Emily’s case that happened to be C-section, which is what she was wanting, this type of counseling may even decrease C-section rates by advising vaginal delivery in patients who may be contemplating C-sections.
+This knowledge empowers patients to take control of their care and make individual optimal decisions while fully aware of their risks and options.
+It is important to note that the Individualized Computational Care Clinic focuses only on the safest mode of delivery for each individual patient, and while in Emily’s case that happened to be a C-section, which is what she was wanting, this type of counseling may even decrease C-section rates by advising vaginal delivery in patients who may be contemplating C-sections.

 Toward the end of her pregnancy, Emily completed her LLM and moved back to Dallas.
 She was able to easily transition her care and use the personalized data Dr. Bukowski provided to bring her new providers up to speed on her birth plan.